jplusplus/newsworthycharts/README.rst

 Changelog
 ---------

+- 1.44.1
+  - Fix regression in SeasonalChart bar coloring

 - 1.44.0
   - Added grey outline to choropleth maps
-  - The `type` argument is not a list with one type per data serie.
+  - The `type` argument is now a list with one type per data serie.
 Using a string is still supported for backwards compability.
 This makes it possible to make mixed type charts.
   - Reworked, simpler and more stable bar coloring algorithm
   - The `type` argument is no longer a getter/setter
   - Reduced edge for bar chartswith many bars